-- 1. To foster an atmosphere conducive to the fruitful exchange of ideas between students and faculty. - 2.
+1. To foster an atmosphere conducive to the fruitful exchange of ideas between students and Bowie State University 2012 -2013

+- faculty. - 2.
 To train students proficiently in content and methodology in the departmental concentrations of their choice. - 3.
 To provide opportunities for critical study which will build marketable skills in a variety of fields. - 4.
 To give students in the sequences a level of training which will enable them to succeed in graduate studies and professional schools, or to pursue careers in academia, government, or business.

-The Department offers an interdisciplinary degree program in history and government, as well as tracks in the following areas: geography, philosophy, women's studies and pre-law.
+The Department offers an interdisciplinary degree program in history and government with concentrations in History, History Education and Government, as well as minors in the following areas: geography, philosophy, history, pan African studies, women's studies, historical management, government, international relations, public policy, and pre-law.
 The program aims to provide students with a broad understanding of the complex historical, social, economic, and political forces within society, and it seeks to promote students' critical thinking skills.
 Students who choose either the history or the government sequence may pursue either a BA or a BS degree.
 Students who choose the history (social studies) education program must pursue a BS degree.
 To receive a BA/BS in History and Government, the student must complete 120 semester hours.
-To receive a BS in History and Government with a history (social studies) education concentration, the student must complete 131 semester hours.
-The tracks in the Department are based on specific courses and have the following hours: history (18), government (15), geography (15), philosophy (15), women's studies (18), and pre-law (15).
+To receive a BS in History and Government with a history (social studies) education concentration, the student must complete 128/129 semester hours.
+The minors in the Department are based on specific courses and have the following credit hours: geography (15), philosophy (15), history (18), pan-African studies (12), women's studies (18), historical management (18), government (X), international relations (12), public policy (12), and pre-law (15).